Guiding Responsible Purchasing with Integrity, Structure, and Service

 Purchasing Oversight

-The Procurement Department ensures that purchasing activities comply with Region 4 ESC Board policy, administrative procedures, and applicable laws.
+The Procurement department ensures that all purchasing activities comply with Region 4 ESC Board policy, administrative procedures, and applicable laws.

-Authority is delegated to the Executive Director or designee
+Region 4 ESC has established delegated authority to the Executive Director or designee.

-Contracts at this level must be competitively procured unless an exception applies
+Contracts above the threshold must be competitively procured unless an exception applies.

 Guidance on procurement methods